Malvertising Defense for Platforms FAQ

 Support

-While we strive for 100% protection, the bad actors are constantly developing new, innovative methods for attack.
-We take a real-time, behavioral approach to protecting sites (not just a blacklist), but even this requires tweaking to stop attacks at the root of the problem.
+While we strive for 100% protection, the bad actors are constantly developing new, innovative methods of attack.
+We take a real-time, behavioral approach to protecting sites (not just a blocklist), but even this requires tweaking to stop attacks at the root of the problem.

 If a redirect was reported on my site, what should I do?

 If a user has reported an issue, please capture as much information as possible and send a message to [email protected].
-Ideally, user info would include:
+Ideally, user info should include:

-• browser (Chrome, Internet Explorer, Safari, in Snapchat, in Facebook, etc.)
+- browser (e.g., Chrome, Internet Explorer, Safari, in Snapchat, in Facebook)

-You can also submit tickets via the Dashboard by clicking on the Need Help link in the left hand navigation.
+You can also submit tickets via the dashboard by selecting Need Help in the left-hand navigation.